Race Recap: You Yangs 30

 Either way, I was treating this event as a training run rather than a race.

-Upon arrival, I did my normal pre-race routine of checking my gear & visit the loo.
+Upon arrival, I did my normal pre-race routine of checking my gear & visiting the loo.
 Then it was time to make my way to the event hub.
-It was a 500m walk uphill, I treated that was my warm-up, followed by some dynamic stretches.
+It was a 500m walk uphill, I treated that as my warm-up, followed by some dynamic stretches.

 The race director greeted us and talked us through the course, and the other boring mandatory stuff.

-We all then made our way into the starters shute.
-Having never run 30km before I made the decision to hang out the back.
+We all then made our way into the starter’s shute.
+Having never run 30km before I decided to hang out in the back.

-The 30km is a 2 loop course, with the halfway point being back at event central.
-Having run the first half the course before I knew what to expect.
-I told myself “don’t be a hero”, walk the hills, run when you can.
+The 30km is a 2-loop course, with the halfway point being back at event central.
+Having run the first half of the course before I knew what to expect.
+I told myself “Don’t be a hero”, walk the hills, run when you can.

 Running along the fence line I fell into a rhythm of counting.
 As strange as it sounds, counting helps take off the mental load.
 I’ll do it until I lose count and start again.